Welcome to Flow Counseling!

 • Does my plan cover individual and couples counseling?

 I can issue you an invoice with the appropriate code for insurance submission, per request.

 Reduced fee services are available on a limited basis.

 Cash, checks and all major credit cards accepted for payment

-My office is conveniently located off of Colorado Blvd. and I-25 in Denver, Colorado in the Centerpoint II building.
+My office is conveniently located off of Colorado Blvd. and I-25 in Denver.

 Your First Session

 The first therapy session may feel intimidating.
 You're not sure what to expect.